Conor McGinn

-Conor Patrick McGinn (born 31 July 1984) is a British politician serving as Member of Parliament (MP) for St Helens North since 2015.
-He was the Labour Party Deputy National Campaign Coordinator from June 2021 and Shadow Minister without Portfolio from December 2021 until September 2022.
-He was suspended by the party in December 2022 after a unspecified complaint was lodged against him.
+Conor Patrick McGinn (born 31 July 1984) is a British and Irish politician who served as the Member of Parliament (MP) for St Helens North from 2015 to 2024.

-Early life
+Early life and education

-McGinn was born in Camlough, near Newry, County Armagh, Northern Ireland, and brought up in the nearby village of Bessbrook.
+Conor McGinn was born on 31 July 1984 in Camlough, County Armagh, Northern Ireland, and brought up in the nearby village of Bessbrook.
 The village was highly militarised during The Troubles.
 His mother was an NHS clerical officer, and his father was a Sinn Féin councillor.

 McGinn went to St Paul's High School, Bessbrook.
 Before going to university, he worked for the African National Congress in South Africa on a fellowship for two months.
 He studied at Goldsmiths, University of London, but did not initially complete his degree, remaining in London working for a mental health charity for Irish immigrants, Immigrant Counselling and Psychotherapy, and later for the Irish Council for Prisoners Overseas.
 He later completed his history, politics and Irish studies degree part-time at London Metropolitan University.

 Political career

-McGinn was chair of the Young Fabians from 2006 to 2007, and has been vice-chair of Young Labour.
+McGinn was chair of the Young Fabians from 2006 to 2007, and was also vice-chair of Young Labour.
 He stood to be a councillor on Islington London Borough Council in 2006 and 2010 without success.
 He has been on the executive of the Fabian Society and until 2012 was chair of the Labour Party Irish Society.
 In 2011 he represented the socialist societies on the Labour Party National Executive Committee.

 He worked as a public affairs and government relations consultant, before becoming an advisor to shadow Northern Ireland Secretary Vernon Coaker in 2011, and continued to work for Coaker when he became shadow defence secretary.

-Post election, he was appointed to the Defence Select Committee and as an Opposition Whip.

-McGinn was briefly a communist in his youth, but is now regarded as being on the right of the Labour Party.
-He is listed as a Parliamentary supporter of both the Labour Friends of Israel and Labour Friends of Palestine & the Middle East.
+Parliamentary career

+McGinn was elected to Parliament as MP for St Helens North with 57% of the vote and a majority of 17,291.

 McGinn supported Andy Burnham's bid for the leadership of the Labour Party in 2015.
-McGinn nominated Owen Smith in the 2016 leadership election.
+He nominated Owen Smith in the 2016 leadership election.